New! Check out our Solar Return Report and Major Transits Report. Problem? Request? Contact me

 Your rising sign or Ascendant is the exact degree of the sign that was on the eastern horizon when you were born.
 The sign that is rising changes every two hours, which is why you need your time of birth to determine your rising sign.

 The signs are each 30 degree segments on a circle that is formed by the path of the Sun through the sky (called the ecliptic).
-The whole wheel turns as the Earth spins, and each part of it rises just like the Sun does every morning.
+The whole wheel appears to turn as the Earth spins, meaning each part of it rises just like the Sun does every morning.

 If this is confusing, think of it this way: you know from looking at horoscopes that the Sun is in every sign for about a month.
 Think of what sign the Sun is in currently.
 Wherever the Sun is in the sky right at this moment— that’s where that sign is as well.